sfg-taxonpages/orthoptera/pages/about.md

 The Project Director appoints committee members who have to be approved by the Board of the Orthopterists’ Society.
 The responsibilities of the committee are:

 2.1.- To grant awards from the endowment.
 The Orthoptera Species File Committee is responsible for determining the recipients of such funds.
 The Orthopterists' Society through the OSF has funds available for support of the database in amounts that vary from year to year.
-For more information, see grants.
+For more information, see <RouterLink to="grants">grants</RouterLink>.

 2.2.- To review proposed changes at higher ranks or resolve discrepancies in the classification.
 In general this is done in accordance with taxonomic experts among the members of the Orthopterists’ Society.

 2.3.- To advise on the design of the database and future development tasks.

-#### OSF Governance Committee members are:
+#### OSF Governance Committee members are

 - María Marta Cigliano, División Entomología, Museo de la Plata, Paseo del Bosque S/N, 1900 La Plata, Argentina
 - Holger Braun, División Entomología, Museo de la Plata, Paseo del Bosque S/N, 1900 La Plata, Argentina